rvino-123/weather-dashboard/README.md

 # weather-dashboard
-A visually appealing dashboard to get today's weather forecase in your local area!
+A visually appealing dashboard to get today's weather forecast in your local area!

 # Live Demo